SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 ## Having a backup at the ready

-We recommend making a backup of your DataMiner System before executing an upgrade.
-In case unexpected issues occur after an update, downgrading may be required.
+We recommend making a backup of your DataMiner System before executing an upgrade, in case unexpected issues should occur.

 Making a backup can be done with a VM snapshot or DataMiner.

 ### VM snapshot

-[Take a virtual machine (VM) snapshot](xref:MOP_Downgrading_a_DMS#for-a-downgrade-with-vm-snapshot-restore) of the upgraded machines.
-This will allow a speedy rollback of the DataMiner system.
+[Take a virtual machine (VM) snapshot](xref:MOP_Downgrading_a_DMS#for-a-downgrade-with-vm-snapshot-restore) of the upgraded machines shortly before the update.
+This will allow a speedy rollback of the DataMiner System.

 > [!TIP]
 > For more information on how to downgrade your DMS using a VM snapshot restore, see [Downgrade with VM snapshot restore](xref:MOP_Downgrading_a_DMS#downgrade-with-vm-snapshot-restore-preferred).